In Exercises 83–88, find equations for the lines that are tangent... | Channels for Pearson+

 Normal Line

 The normal line to a curve at a given point is perpendicular to the tangent line at that point.
-Its slope is the negative reciprocal of the slope of the tangent line.
-Once the slope of the tangent line is determined, the normal line can be calculated, providing insight into the geometric properties of the curve at the specified point.
+Its slope is the negative reciprocal of the tangent line's slope.
+Once the slope of the tangent line is determined, the normal line's equation can be derived using the point-slope form, ensuring it passes through the same point on the curve.

 Recommended video: